 Monday, February 21, 2005

 The real artist creates a love for the art in his students by sharing his own passion.
 This, Hofi has done.
 I am fortunate to study with one of Hofi’s students…William Bastas.
 William is an instructor at Austin Community College in Austin, Texas.
 It's one of two schools in the US where blacksmithing is taught for college credit.
+William has studied under several masters of the craft.
 He is a believer in the stream of consciousness approach…he follows his thoughts wherever they take him.
 That's allowed him to come into contact with his own creativity.
 William has turned his life into a journey of understanding and creating.
 He freely, and happily, shares everything he finds to ignite the passion for his art in others.
-After meeting Hofi I can see where he gets his passion.
-William, too, is on the path to mastery.
+After meeting men and women like Hofi I can see where William gets his passion.
+He, too, is on the path to mastery.
 He may not have Hofi’s years or his ability to make things look so simple but he is well on his way.
 One day he will.
 I told Hofi that William was carrying on in his spirit.
 His reply was that William 'is' his spirit...
 I can't imagine a nicer complement from a teacher to his student.

 The Talmud says: “Find thyself a teacher.”
 Hofi found Habermann; William found Hofi and I found William.
 Such men and women are an inspiration.
 People like these are true teachers.
 People like these draw you to them.
 They draw you into their passion and it becomes contagious.
 I’ve been fortunate in my life to know a few teachers like them.